Mastodon

 • You may need to relocate for work within 5 years

-• You are disciplined enough to invest the difference consistently
+• You are disciplined enough to invest the difference consistently, and honest about whether you actually will

 • You want maximum flexibility and minimal financial commitment